Differentiable latent structure discovery for interpretable forecasting in clinical time series: Declarations

 \subsection{Declaration of generative AI and AI-assisted technologies in the manuscript preparation process.}

 Statement: During the preparation of this work the authors used GPT-5 (OpenAI) in order to proofread and reformulate sentences, paragraphs, or math formulas in latex.
+GPT-5 was also used as an assistant for the analysis of model properties and for proof engineering, including the structuring, checking, and refinement of mathematical arguments.
 After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.